ku-fpg/ku-fpg.github.io/_posts/2016-02-09-remote-json.md

 **we can automate taking advantage of the batch capability**, amortizing the cost of the remote call.
-Rather than have separate entry points for batched and singleton calls, a single entry point can provide both batched and singleton calls, simplifying the API.
+Rather than have separate entry points for batched and singleton calls, a single entry point can provide both batched and singleton calls.
 The library also acts as a case study of using the remote monad.

 ## Basic Design of the JSON-RPC API